GET DIRECTV for business®

 Why “hospital time” feels slower than the real world

-One of the most overlooked challenges in a hospital setting is how time is experienced by patients.
+An often-overlooked challenge in a hospital setting is how time is experienced by patients.
 Without the normal rhythms of daily life—work, social interaction, entertainment, and personal routines—time can begin to feel stretched and unstructured.

-Long periods of inactivity, limited mobility, and unfamiliar surroundings leave patients with little to focus on, making them far more aware of each passing minute.
+Long periods of inactivity, limited mobility, and unfamiliar surroundings can leave patients with little to focus on, making them far more aware of each passing minute.
 When you layer in stress, discomfort, and disrupted sleep, even a short stay can feel significantly longer than it is—helping to intensify feelings of restlessness and disengagement.

 The problem: Impact of boredom on patient satisfaction scores